 The pilot needs to have insurance for model airplanes by German law.
-It must cover at least $1.000.000 \in$.
+It must cover at least 1.000.000 €.
 Every pilot is responsible for his aircraft during flight.
-IF the pilot is required to complete a proof of competency certificate, we will tell you early enough.
+The pilot is required to complete a proof of competency certificate A1/A3.
+Please refer to the mail from May 6th.